Papierkorb/bindgen/README.md

 # elsif or else blocks.
 not_a_condition: Hello

-# An elsif: Matches if 1) the previous conditions didn't match
+# An elsif: It matches if
+# 1) the previous conditions didn't match, and
 # 2) its own condition matches.
 elsif_platform_match_x86: # In Crystal: `elsif platform =~ /x86/`
   company: Many different